Khamar-Daban incident: The deaths

 According to Valentina Utochenko, the sole survivor, while descending down the mountain, at the altitude of 2396 m, Krysin, who was at the back of the group, started screaming.
-He was bleeding from his eyes and ears, frothing at the mouth.
+He was bleeding from his eyes and ears and frothing at the mouth.
 He fell to the ground convulsing and then went still.
 Korovina ran up to him, trying to get him to gain consciousness.
 A moment later, she cried out, having the same symptoms as Krysin.
 She convulsed and then collapsed on top of Krysin.
 Filipenko, who had gotten to Korovina first, was the next to collapse, grabbing at her throat as though she couldn't breathe.
 She crawled over to a nearby rock and bashed her head against it until she went limp.
 Zalesova and Bapanov started to run.
 While running, they collapsed and died throwing up blood and clawing at their own throats, tearing their clothes off.
 Utochenko and Shvachkin hurried away, but shortly after Shvachkin also collapsed convulsing.

 Utochenko ran down the mountain, set up a tent for the night under tree cover and fell asleep.
 On the next day, she returned to the site of her friends' death to retrieve supplies she needed from their bodies.
 For four days, she followed power lines down the mountain in hopes that someone would find her.
 She found a river and started following it.
 On 9 August, she was found by a group of Ukrainian kayakers, who took her to the nearest police station where a report was filed.